Jeffrey Amestoy: Vermont Supreme Court

 Following the retirement of Frederic W. Allen, Governor Howard Dean appointed Amestoy to serve as chief justice of the Vermont Supreme Court.
 Amestoy was succeeded as Attorney General by William Sorrell.

 As chief justice, Amestoy authored the opinion of the Vermont Supreme Court in Baker v.
 Vermont, 744 A.2d 864 (Vt.
 1999), which held that the state's denial of marriage rights to same-sex couples violated the Vermont Constitution.
 The court ordered the Vermont legislature to either allow same-sex marriages or implement an alternative legal mechanism according similar rights to same-sex couples.
 On April 27, 2000, Gov. Howard Dean signed legislation making Vermont the first U.S. state to allow same-sex civil unions.

 Later career

 Amestoy retired from the court on June 16, 2004, and was succeeded as chief justice by Paul L. Reiber.
 After his retirement, Amestoy returned to Harvard as a Fellow at the Institute of Politics and at the Harvard Kennedy School's Center for Public Leadership.

+In 2020, Amestoy was appointed a special assistant attorney in State v.
+Forte, the longest running criminal case in Vermont's history.
+Forte's 1987 conviction for sexual assault of a twelve-year-old girl had been set aside when the trial judge asserted the female prosecutor was too emotional.
+When the Vermont Supreme Court rejected Attorney General Amestoy's appeal that the ruling was because of gender bias, the State refiled sexual assault charges.
+Forte avoided trial for three decades by fabricating medical claims.
+In 2022, Forte was charged with obstruction of justice but died before he could be brought to trial.

 Amestoy is the author of Slavish Shore: The Odyssey of Richard Henry Dana Jr. (Harvard University Press, 2015).
 His article entitled "The Supreme Court Argument that Saved the Union: Richard Henry Dana Jr. and the Prize Cases" (Journal of Supreme Court History 2010) was awarded the Supreme Court Historical Society's Hughes-Gossett Prize.
 His 2025 book, Winters' Time: A Severed Head, a Secret Pledge, and the Murder that Brought America’s Most Famous Lawyer to Vermont, explores the 1926 trial and appeal of John Winters for the murder of Cecelia Gullivan in Vermont.